apache/incubator-stormcrawler/external/solr/README.md

 solr.status.bucket.maxsize: 100
 ```

-This feature can be combined with the [partition features](https://github.com/DigitalPebble/storm-crawler/wiki/Configuration#fetching-and-partitioning) provided by storm-crawler to balance the crawling process and not just the URL coverage.
+This feature can be combined with the [partition features](https://github.com/apache/incubator-stormcrawler/wiki/Configuration#fetching-and-partitioning) provided by StormCrawler to balance the crawling process and not just the URL coverage.

 ### Metadata